urbanadventurer/Android-PIN-Bruteforce/README.md

 - Darren Kitchen demonstrated this using
 - RubberDucky and Darren Kitchen's hak5 script (great)
-- Duck Hunter HID attacks in NetHunter (didn't work with a very long script, such as 10,0000 PINs)
+- Duck Hunter HID attacks in NetHunter (this is great but it didn't work with a very long script to try 10,0000 PINs)

-# PIN Lists
+## PIN Lists

-## Optimised PIN list
+### Optimised PIN list

 `pinlist.txt` is an optimised list of all possible 4 digit PINs, sorted by order of likelihood. pinlist.txt is from https://github.com/mandatoryprogrammer/droidbrute